Prajwal208V/PreapBytes/react/README.md

 👉Element v/s Component?
    React Elements:
-             -An Element is a plain object describing what we want to appear on the screen in terms of the DOM nodes, A React Element is what gets returned from                   components.making it light and faster to render than components.
+             -An Element is a plain object, describing what we want to appear on the screen in terms of the DOM nodes, A React Element returned from                   components.making it light and faster to render than components.
              -React Element contains both type and property.
 It may contain other Elements in its props, but React Element does not have any methods.
              -React elements are not what we see in the browser.
 They are just objects in memory and we can’t change anything about them.
              -Elements are immutable i,e once created cannot be changed.